 When the Channel Measurement Report Method subfield sets to 1 and the Antenna Measurement Report Method subfield sets to 1, the results of measurements over multiple 2.16GHz channels using multiple Rx antennas are completely carried in the Measurement for Time Blocks fields.

+The Extended Measurement Configuration subelement is defined in 9.4.2.21.16 (Directional Channel Quality request).
+When the Extended Measurement Configuration subelement is present, the Channel Measurement Report Method subfield shall set to 0.